-Scientific research has shown that Memphis acupuncture clinic is effective in providing the following benefits:
+Research has shown that acupuncture is effective in providing the following benefits:

-In other words, acupuncture facilitates healing and recovery by systemically regulating the body to help us recover from illness.
+In other words, acupuncture facilitates healing and recovery by systemically regulating the body to help expedite recovery from illness.

 What is Cosmetic Acupuncture?
 This ancient beauty secret is a virtually painless, natural approach to reducing the signs of aging and helping skin regain its youthful glow.
-Cosmetic acupuncture is a whole-body approach to wellness as it addresses the surface signs of aging as well as the internal stressors that contribute to the aging process.
+Cosmetic acupuncture is a whole-body approach to wellness.
+It addresses the surface signs of aging as well as the internal stressors that cause them.

-Cosmetic acupuncture promotes subtle, natural looking changes to the skin over time.
+Cosmetic acupuncture promotes subtle, natural changes to the skin over time.
 Benefits of cosmetic acupuncture include:

 What is moxibustion?